Industry-Specific

 How do you get a business loan for a photography business?

 Photography businesses qualify for equipment financing for cameras, lenses, and lighting ($5K–$40K), working-capital lines to bridge the client-deposit-to-final-payment gap, and SBA 7(a) for studio buildouts.
-Your file routes to ONE matched lender — based on NAICS 5419 and revenue documentation.
+Your file routes to the funding partners best matched to it — based on NAICS 5419 and revenue documentation.

 How photography business cash flow works